gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT2a (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

-* OPT2b (Optional) - Specify the negotiation of parameter values other than signature algorithm and signature keys: 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact encoding of public keys used in the group, in case the joining node supports the pairwise mode of Group OSCORE.
+* OPT2b (Optional) - Specify additional parameters used in the Token Post exchange: 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact encoding of public keys used in the group, in case the joining node supports the pairwise mode of Group OSCORE.

 * OPT3 (Optional) - Specify the encoding of 'pub_keys_repos' if the default is not used: no.